spatie/laravel-data/docs/getting-started/quickstart.md

 }
 ```

-It is possible to write more powerful casts that would work for any enum type, but we're not going to cover this for now in the quickstart.
+## Using global casts

-Now when we send the following payload to the controller:
+Let's send the following payload to the controller:

 ```json
 {